 Let’s check out which of the four cars are more likely to reach India:

-Kia Picanto is one of the most popular cars in the manufacturer’s aresenel and is also the favorite to reach India.
+Kia Picanto is one of the most popular cars in the manufacturer’s arsenal and is also the favorite to reach India.
 It is based on Hyundai i10’s platform and even share some of it design, albeit in a much sportier level.
 The car just received a third generation update this year.

-The new Fiat Picanto comes with a sporty body kit, exciting front fascia with projector headlamps and LED DRLs and a gorgeous looking rear.
+The new Fiat Picanto comes with sporty body kit, exciting front fascia with projector headlamps and LED DRLs and a gorgeous looking rear.
 Its wheelbase has been increased to 2400mm, meaning better space inside the cabin.

 Talking about the interior, it is black with contrasting red colours (as with the exterior) and gets lots of amazing features.
 The extensive use of soft touch plastic along with the floating infotainment system , vertical air con vents, new instrument cluster and new multifunctional three-spoke steering wheel provides a premium feel.